-He was chairman of the Group Board of the Amateur Swimming Association, England’s national governing body for swimming, diving, water polo and synchronised swimming, from 2013 to 2015 and has a number of roles within the Football Association, including as chairman of the London FA’s Inclusion Advisory Group and as a chairman of anti-discrimination disciplinary commissions.
-He served as a member of the FA’s Inclusion Advisory Board from its inception until September 2014.
+Edward was chair of the Group Board of the Amateur Swimming Association (now Swim England), England’s national governing body for swimming, diving, water polo and synchronised swimming, from 2013 to 2015 and has a number of roles within the Football Association, including as chairman of the London FA’s Inclusion Advisory Group and as a chairman of anti-discrimination disciplinary commissions.
+They served as a member of the FA’s Inclusion Advisory Board from its inception until September 2014.

-He was appointed an Officer of the Order of the British Empire in the Queen’s 2011 Birthday Honours List, recognising his public service, particularly for promoting for equality and social inclusion.
+Edward was appointed an Officer of the Order of the British Empire in the Queen’s 2011 Birthday Honours List, recognising their public service, particularly for promoting for equality and social inclusion.

 Edward lives in the City of London with their cat, Barney.

 Edward’s pronouns are the singular ‘they/them/their’, but also accepts he/him/his.